KishoreIthadi/Angular2-Generator/README.md

 ![Alt text](https://github.com/KishoreIthadi/Angular2-Generator/blob/master/readmefiles/images/gulpDist.png?raw=true "Gulp Build")

 Note: The gulp setup is generated based on the **basicsetup** template.
-If you are running the gulp command on a different application you might have to change gulp tasks, index.html files accordingly.
+If you are running the gulp command on a different application you might have to change gulp tasks and index.html file accordingly.